icfp2017/vml/README.markdown

         docker run -it icfp2017/derive-versioned bash

-And then test the PPX rewriter in action with
+To examine the derived version of the `example.ml` file in the generated `derived.ml` file, by executing:

         cd canvas
         make test

-Examine the generated `derived.ml` for the derived version of the `example.ml` file.
+To observer similar output as sample output above.
+Use the PPX extension with the compiler and run the canvas example, by executing:

+        cd canvas
+        make
+        ./canvas.out